giantswarm/docs/src/content/platform-overview/app-platform/index.md

 The Helm execution is mostly not configurable for you, with the exception to the options presented in [installation configuration]({{< relref "/getting-started/app-platform/installation-configuration" >}}).

 Using this feature of the platform, we are providing a collection of curated _Managed Apps_.
-These _Managed Apps_ are grouped into an _App Catalog_, which are browsable through our web interface.
-As well, customers can install their own catalogs using the Management Cluster API.
-Also, Giant Swarm uses the App Platform to install the apps that are pre-installed in your cluster (such as CoreDNS).
+These _Managed Apps_ are grouped into _App Catalogs_, which are browsable through our web interface.
+Customers can install their own App Catalogs as well using the Management Cluster API.
+Finally, it's worth noting that Giant Swarm uses the App Platform to install the apps that are pre-installed in your clusters, such as CoreDNS or cluster-autoscaler.

 In short: the _Giant Swarm App Platform_ refers to the whole feature, and an _App Catalog_ is a collection of _Apps_.